Protection and Responsible Use of Natural Resources

 The aim of the Toki-no-Mori Project is to drive global warming countermeasures forward by securing the CO₂ absorption capacity of trees, promote forest improvements, and revitalize forestry.
 The Project also aims to contribute to improving habitats for ibises that have been released into the wild and conserving the forest’s rich ecosystem.

-In a forest within Sado City limits in Niigata, we see trees that have been culled with their lower branches pruned.
-Culling and pruning trees ensures that the forest gets enough light intensity, which in turn improves its CO₂ absorption efficiency.
+Forests in Sado City are culled and pruned to ensure the forest gets enough light intensity, which in turn improves its CO₂ absorption efficiency.
 In addition, these procedures have the effect of suppressing pest insect outbreaks and promoting tree growth.
 These human interventions are a driver of our global warming countermeasures.

 Currently, although their numbers are still small, we are able to observe ibises in the wild within Sado City limits.
 The ibises are gradually returning to their wild habitats thanks not only to the Toki-no-Mori Project but also to various activities by local residents for improving the environment around their habitats.

-As a measure to counter global warming, JCU makes every effort to identify and reduce carbon dioxide (CO₂) emissions.
+As a measure to counter global warming, JCU makes every effort to identify and reduce CO₂ emissions.

-An aggregate survey of CO₂ emissions from using electricity and gas at our domestic business locations shows that we have succeeded in reducing emissions in the FY ending March 2024 by 30.6% from the FY ending March 2014.
+An aggregate survey of CO₂ emissions from using electricity and gas at our domestic business locations shows that we have succeeded in reducing emissions in FY2024 by 42.7% from FY2013.

 The Niigata Plant and R&D Center collectively account for about 90% of our total domestic CO₂ emissions.